jebberjeb/clojure-socketrepl.nvim/README.md

 of neovim.
 This is because the Neovim function `rpcrequest` blocks until it has received a response (from your plugin).
 Using async on the plugin side is the easiest way to avoid deadlock.

+## Changes

+### 0.1.0

+* Use `tools.reader` for parsing source to eval
+* Fix bug namespaced keys using `::kw` form were expanded using the wrong namespace when read by the plugin's reader